Unit 3 - Practice Quiz

 lattice Hard

-A. If it is a meet-semilattice, it must also be a join-semilattice.
+A. If it has a greatest element, it must be a join-semilattice.

 B. If it has a unique maximal element, that element is the greatest element.